kjbassett/Genetic_Model_Tuner/README.md

 Here is the logic it uses to do that.

 <details>

-If the model space is a single dictionary, assume the whole pipeline is 1 step with 1 option.
+* If the model space is a single dictionary, assume the whole pipeline is 1 step with 1 option.
-If an element in the model space list is a dictionary, assume it's a single choice and put it in a list, In a gene option, if only train is specified, the inference key will be created with a value of None.
+* If an element in the model space list is a dictionary, assume it's a single choice and put it in a list,
+* In a gene option, if only train is specified, the inference key will be created with a value of None.
-Vice versa if only inference is specified.
+* Vice versa if only inference is specified.
-If the dictionary does not have 'train' or 'inference',
-    Assume the same configuration for both train or inference.
+* If the dictionary does not have 'train' or 'inference', assume the same configuration for both train or inference.
     Copy the dict into the normal nested structure in both train and inference keys.
-If the dictionary does not have a 'name', try to get it from func.__name__ or func itself if func is a string If inputs is not in a list, put it in a list.
-Same for output If intputs or outputs keys are not present, create them with empty lists as values.
+* If the dictionary does not have a 'name', try to get it from func.__name__ or func itself if func is a string
+* If inputs is not in a list, put it in a list.
+Same for output
+* If intputs or outputs keys are not present, create them with empty lists as values.
-If args not a list, put in list.
+* If args not a list, put in list.
 If kwargs not a dict, put in dict.
-If the args/kwargs keys aren't present, they are created with an empty list/dict as their values.
+* If the args/kwargs keys aren't present, they are created with an empty list/dict as their values.
 </details>

 Here is an example of a pipeline with 1 step that can either be logistic regression or ridge regressuib: